-Daft Punk Electronic Music Lingers
+Daft Punk Tour Electronic Music

-Directed by Joseph Kosinski, Disney release a 20-minute sneak peek of TRON: Legacy at designated IMAX theaters across America.
-The free screening tickets were gone within a few hours.
+Grammy Award-winning Daft Punk rose to prominence when Disney released a 20-minute sneak peek of TRON: Legacy at the designated IMAX theaters across America.
+The free, promotional screening tickets sold out within a couple of hours.

 The soundtrack achieved "Best Original Score" from the Austin Film Critics Association and honored Best Original Score for a Fantasy/Science Fiction/Horror Film by the International Film Music Critics Association.

-Daft Punk’s “Derezzed” played every Tuesday during the campaign.
-The music had a hypnotic effect on fans who could hear and see the music in the movie where Michael Sheen looks menacing with his white hair as Castor, a spirited and renowned program in The Grid.
+So much so, that fans became mesmerized when they heard and saw the music where Michael Sheen looks menacing with his white hair as Castor, a conniving and renowned program in The Grid.
 He controls the End of Line Club at the top of a tower in the computer system where the story happens.

-I need to make a note that Tron’s Recognizer was used in Resident Evil: Retribution teaser trailer and The Game Has Changed was used in Games of Thrones trailer and a portion was used as part of the 2014 Winter Olympics 2014 opening ceremony in Sochi, Russia.
+The music received so well that Tron’s "Recognizer" played in Resident Evil: Retribution teaser trailer and "The Game Has Changed" was used in Games of Thrones trailer and a portion was used as part of the 2014 Winter Olympics 2014 opening ceremony in Sochi, Russia.

 During 2017, rumors were rampant on the Internet about a possible Daft Punk tour.
 As rumors go, they were just rumors.
-Daft Punk did release a holiday song called Celebrate the Holidays: Face to Face.
-I am curious to see what Daft Punk has in store for 2018.
+Daft Punk did release a holiday song called "Celebrate the Holidays: Face to Face."

 © 2018 Kenna McHugh